Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Computational Model and Preliminaries

+To facilitate the exposition, we often use the notion of a \emph{graph object} $x$ that, depending on the context, can be either a node or an edge, denoting the set of all such graph objects by $X(G)$ (that serves as a placeholder for either $V(G)$ or $E(G)$).
+For a subset $S \subseteq X(G)$ of graph objects, let $G(S)$ denote the subgraph induced by $S$ on $G$ and let $G - S = G(X(G) - S)$.

 \paragraph{Configurations.} Fix a set $\mathcal{O}$ of output values and let $\bot$ be a designated symbol that does not belong to $\mathcal{O}$.
 Consider a graph $G \in \mathcal{U}$.
-A \emph{node configuration} (resp., \emph{edge configuration}) is a function $C : V(G) \rightarrow \mathcal{O} \cup \{ \bot \}$ (resp., $C : E(G) \rightarrow \mathcal{O} \cup \{ \bot \}$) that assigns to each node in $V(G)$ (resp., edge in $E(G)$) either an output value in $\mathcal{O}$ or $\bot$.\footnote{ We emphasize that a node/edge configuration is a purely combinatorial notion.
-In particular, a node configuration should not be confused with the global state of a distributed algorithm running on the graph $G$ (discussed in the sequel).} (The term configuration by itself is reserved hereafter for node configurations.)
-Given a subgraph $H$ of $G$, let $C_{H}$ denote the configuration over $H$ obtained from $C$ by restricting it to the nodes in $V(H)$ (resp., edges in $E(H)$).
+A \emph{node/edge configuration} is a function $C : X(G) \rightarrow \mathcal{O} \cup \{ \bot \}$ that assigns to each node/edge in $X(G)$ either an output value in $\mathcal{O}$ or $\bot$.\footnote{ We emphasize that a node/edge configuration is a purely combinatorial notion.
+In particular, a node configuration should not be confused with the global state of a distributed algorithm running on the graph $G$ (discussed in the sequel).}\,\footnote{ We may use the term configuration, omitting the words node/edge, when those are clear from the context.} To avoid misunderstandings, we emphasize that in the current paper, we deal with node configurations (that assign values in $\mathcal{O} \cup \{ \bot \}$ to the nodes in $V(G)$) and with edge configurations (that assign values in $\mathcal{O} \cup \{ \bot \}$ to the edges in $E(G)$), but not with ``mixed configurations''.